Playing chess against the Transformer

 So how can we turn this Transformer into a model capable of playing chess at a reasonably competitive level?
 The bar is high for chess, given that it’s AI’s most studied game by far.
 By dramatically increasing our model size and the size of our dataset, we’d likely achieve perfect syntactical understanding.
 Our language model should obey the rules of the game and produce legal moves without fail.
 It should also yield more convincing chess play in general.
 Thus by sizing up our model we can expect the Transformer to produce more convincing gameplay overall.
 To further improve the quality of play we should consider adjusting the learning to predict the next token only for the winning side.
 In our modest project, the language model trained for both sides (including draws).

-A completely different approach could be to fine-tune a Roberta model for classification of sequences (i.e., entire chess games).
+An alternate approach could be to fine-tune a Roberta model for classification of sequences (i.e., entire chess games).
 Our Roberta classifier would classify games as belonging to one of three classes: black wins, draw, or white wins.
 The class probabilities could be transformed into an evaluation function, which could then be retrofitted into an existing chess engine – provided the state is no longer represented as the board position itself, but the sequence leading up to it.
-The inference speed of a Transformer lies far below that of an evaluation function written in native machine code, such as the one used in Stockfish.
-As a result, in order to be competitive, our Roberta evaluations would need to become exceptionally proficient.
+This should allow use to perform a minimax tree search as is common in regular chess engines.
+However, the inference speed of the Transformer lies far below that of an evaluation function written in native machine code, such as the one used in Stockfish.
+Thus, in order to be competitive, our Roberta evaluations would need to become exceptionally proficient.
 Of course, Transformer models have shown the potential of being just that.